FelipeM211/CP-5-Webdev/README.md

    ```

 4. **Acesse no navegador:**
-   - Ou digite `o` no terminal para abrir automaticamente no navegador
+   - Digite `o` no terminal para abrir automaticamente no navegador